 Second, how much fructose does your fruit contain?
 Fruits that are high in fructose (e.g. apples) are generally better for glucose control.

 In the long term, eating lots of fructose can have serious health implications like insulin resistance, fatty liver disease, and diabetes (22, 23).
 But that’s only really a problem for people who are consuming lots of table sugar, High Fructose Corn Syrup, or fruit juice.
 It’s pretty much impossible to consume too much fructose only by eating fruit (24).

 Here are some recipes that include those low-sugar fruits:

 Gluten-Free Avocado Pancakes with Lemon Parsley Butter

 Probiotic bacteria are one of the most crucial elements of any Candida diet.
 They help to improve digestion, repair gut health, boost immunity, and so much more.
-During your Candida diet you can take probiotic supplements, eat probiotic foods, or ideally do both!
+During your anti-Candida diet plan you can take probiotic supplements, eat probiotic foods, or ideally do both!

 There are a few simple precautions that you should take when buying fermented foods.
 To get the most out of those probiotic bacteria, and enjoy the most benefit to your health, follow these tips.

 Foods like sauerkraut and yogurt naturally contain lots of probiotic bacteria.
 But these good bacteria can be killed by the pasteurization process.
 Terms that you should look for on the label include ‘live cultures’, ‘probiotic’, and ‘unpasteurized’.
 These are a good sign that the product contains live bacteria.

 - Make sure that your fermented food is actually fermented!

 Olives and sauerkraut can be delicious probiotic foods, but the brands that you find in your supermarket are often pickled rather than lacto-fermented.
 Pickling with white vinegar is a shortcut to get the flavor of a fermented food, but without the time-consuming fermentation process.